ubccr/akrr/docs/AKRR_Install_notes.md

-These are notes on the installation of AKRR (05/20/19)
+These are notes on the installation/setting up of AKRR

 - There may be errors with sudo yum install akrr....rpm
 	- If error is that akrr_test is not available or whatever: run the following in the top directory of AKRR: